 Manufacturing fancy and facts

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 5, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 5, 1992

 Last week speaking at the NAACP convention in Nashville, presidential hopefuls Bill Clinton and Ross Perot addressed economic policy and problems with the national economy.
 Both wannabees talked about an America in decline and used the “decline” of U.S. manufacturing as one of their indicators.